zenml-io/zenml/docs/book/extending-zenml/secrets-manager.md

 ## List of available secrets managers

-Out of the box, ZenML comes with a `LocalSecretsManager` implementation, which is a simple implementation for a local setup.
+Out-of-the-box, ZenML comes with a `LocalSecretsManager` implementation, which is a simple implementation for a local setup.
 This secrets manager simply saves secrets into a local yaml file with base64 encoding.
 This implementation is not intended for production use.